shown in other instead.

 In the picture below, the reflection viewport mask of the plane has the same matching bit (or bits) with the camera reflection viewport mask and the Viewport masks of the red material ball and its material.
 The viewport masks of the other material balls don't have a matching bit with the reflection camera viewport mask and/or with the planar reflection viewport mask and, therefore, they aren't reflected:Masked planar reflection

 - Enable Screen Space Reflections to produce reflections of other nodes in the scene: on the Menu Bar, toggle the Rendering -> Features -> SSR option on.

 The SSR effect should be also enabled for the reflective material: go the Post Processing section of the States tab and check if the SSR option is enabled.Masked planar reflection + SSR

 Optimizing environment probe reflections#

-Dynamic reflections provided by environment probes can be optimized in the same way as described above.
-To specify the reflection viewport mask for the environment probe, go to the Environment Probe tab of the Parameters window and set the Reflection Viewport Mask parameter in the Baking Settings section.
+Dynamic reflections provided by Environment Probes can be optimized in the same way as described above.
+To specify the Reflection Viewport mask for the Environment Probe, go to the Environment Probe section of the Parameters window and set the Reflection Viewport Mask parameter in the Baking Settings section.